RayenHasni/sql-data-analytics-project/README.md

 - `gold.dim_products` — dimension table for products
 - `gold.fact_sales` — fact table with transactional sales

-Note: a SQL data warehouse is built in another repo [repo link](https://github.com/RayenHasni/sql-data-warehouse-project) — this repository focuses on analytics and reporting using that gold layer.
+Note: a SQL data warehouse is built in another repo [Link](https://github.com/RayenHasni/sql-data-warehouse-project) — this repository focuses on analytics and reporting using that gold layer.

 ## 📥 Inputs / Outputs